CaliStyle/trailpack-proxy-generics/README.md

 This allows for generics to stay consistent with their requests and responses.

+NOTE:
+If a an instance of a model is passed to the generic, then the generic must mutate it return the same instance.

 ## Currently Supported Generics
 ### Email Provider
 The Email Provider handles sending emails from different email providers eg. Mandrill, MailGun